tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

     "external_update_url": "https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/raw/master/updates.xml"
     }
     ```
+    7. (Mac OS ONLY) We also need to update the browser's policy.
+In the same Terminal window, run:

+    `defaults write com.google.Chrome ExtensionInstallAllowlist -array lkbebcjgcmobigpeffafkodonchffocl`

-    7. If you already installed the extension, uninstall it (IMPORTANT)
+    8. If you already installed the extension, uninstall it (IMPORTANT)
-    8. Close the browser's process, not the windows only (IMPORTANT)
+    9. Close the browser's process, not the windows only (IMPORTANT)
-    9. Restart the browser and reinstall the extension by dragging the .crx file to the extensions config page
+    10. Restart the browser and reinstall the extension by dragging the .crx file to the extensions config page

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore.